kolokkol/MCML/README.md

     </section?
 </blocks>
 ```
+Note that you still have to specify which block you want to place.

 Also note the inserted coordinates are actually the starting coordinates of the section minus 2 in the opposite of the block direction: A repeater will be placed in front of the section.
 The placed redstone block will thus power the repeater, and not the first command block in the section directly.

 #### 5: Bug tracking